ericlndbrg/nasa-apod/README.md

 Smoke Test:
 ```
-clone the repo
+git clone <repo_url>
 cd nasa_apod/
 mkdir images
 echo 'export NASA_APOD_API_KEY="DEMO_KEY"' >> ~/.bashrc
+source ~/.bashrc
 ruby app.rb
 ```

-You should have the APOD for today saved in the ./images directory.
-If not and no errors are present, the APOD for today is not an image.
-In that case, nothing is downloaded.
+You should have the APOD for today saved in *./images*.
+If not and no errors are present, today's APOD isn't an image.
+Run the app again with a date as input until an image appears in */images*.
+See instructions below for details.

 Be sure to replace "DEMO_KEY" with an actual [NASA API Key](https://api.nasa.gov/#signUp).